The work that only you can do

 Thank goodness all these people do what they do.
 Activism in all its forms is helping raise awareness and make a difference.

-Does that mean that "just" staying home and taking care of your family is not enough when it comes to taking care of our planet?
+Does that mean that "just" staying home and taking care of your family is not enough?

 I don't think so.